Working With Me

-Providing a positive and enjoyable experience dealing with our company is important to us.
-Your project is as personal to us as it is to you and our mutual enthusiasm is key to a great outcome.
-We expect you to contact us if you have questions or concerns regarding any aspect of your landscape project.
-We endeavour to be available and accountable.
+Providing a positive and enjoyable experience important to me.
+Your project is as personal to me as it is to you and our mutual enthusiasm is key to a great outcome.
+Please speak up if you have questions or concerns regarding any aspect of your landscape project.
+I endeavour to be available and accountable.

-Chaz will personally oversee every step of your landscaping project, from the initial consultation, through the design process, scheduling, ordering materials and, finally, to the actual work on your property.
-Not all projects or landscaping budgets are huge — we understand that.
-We also believe that no space is too small to be beautiful.
+Not all projects or landscaping budgets are huge — I understand that.
+I also believe that no space is too small to be beautiful.
 No matter the size or requirements of your project, you can expect the same conscientious, personalized service.

 - Start on the day that we tell you (weather permitting)